NyxxxysWX/My-Dotfiles-I-dont-own-all-assets-/README.md

 TUI's I use:

-btm - performance monitor
+btm - performance monitor |
-superfile - file explorer with built in shell mode cava - visualizer cmatrix - decorative screen animation neofetch - fetches info about your rig pipes.sh - decorative screen animation
+superfile - file explorer with built in shell mode | cava - visualizer | cmatrix - decorative screen animation | neofetch - fetches info about your rig | pipes.sh - decorative screen animation |

 ***IN MY ZSHRC FILE THERE IS A CUSTOM COMMAND FOR PACKAGE MANAGERS*** It is only in mine so if you want it you would have to copy it into your own file.
-The way to run it is pacman -F <package>
+The way to run it is pacman -F "<package>"
 prerequisite:
-Yarn, Choco, Scoop, Cargo, Pip, Pipx,
+Yarn, Choco, Scoop, Cargo, Pip, Pipx, Eget, Nuget, Npackd.
+When used instead of needing to run each individual package manager command, it searches each one until it finds one that works and installs the package.

 If you guys want to share this to other platforms or use it in a collection of some sort please email me at masonnohl@gmail.com I will likley say yes. (even if im inactive I still check my email.)